 Dan sat up.
 “What do you keep calling me?”

 “No no no,” said Dan.
 “What’s my name?”

 “Jillian,” said Camilla.
 “Your name is Jillian Diaz-Jackson.”

-“Has it always been?” asked Jillian.
-She kept inspecting her fingers as if something had changed.
+“Has it always been?”
+Jillian kept inspecting her fingers as if something had changed.

 “I don’t wanna go to bed.”